 REQUIREMENTS FOR THE MAJOR

-Students majoring in political science must complete a minimum of nine courses in the discipline, including no more than three level I courses, one course introducing research methods Political Science 220, Analyzing Politics and Policy, and no fewer than two level III courses.
+Students majoring in political science must complete a minimum of nine courses in the discipline, including no more than three level I courses, one course introducing research methods (Political Science 220: Analyzing Politics and Policies), and no fewer than two level III courses.

-Students may designate a selected statistics course OR one additional semester of language beyond the level of proficiency required for general education (French, German, or Spanish numbered above 232 or Chinese, Greek, Latin, Japanese, Norwegian, or Russian numbered above 231) as one of their nine courses in the political science major.
-Additional study in statistics and/or foreign language is especially recommended for students considering graduate study.
+Students may designate a selected statistics course OR one additional semester of a world language beyond the level of proficiency required for general education (French, German, or Spanish numbered above 232 or Chinese, Greek, Latin, Japanese, Norwegian, or Russian numbered above 231) as one of their nine courses in the political science major.
+Additional study in statistics and/or a world language is especially recommended for students considering graduate study.

-The Political Science Department offers courses that satisfy general education requirements in Human Behavior and Society (HBS), Historical Studies in Western Culture (HWC), Multicultural Studies (MCS), and Ethical Issues and Normative Perspectives (EIN).
-In addition, all Level III courses are designated Courses with Writing (WRI).
+The Political Science Department offers courses that satisfy general education requirements in Human Behavior and Society (HBS), Historical Studies in Western Culture (HWC), Multicultural Studies (MCD, MCG), and Ethical Issues and Normative Perspectives (EIN).
+In addition, all level III courses are designated Courses with Writing (WRI).

 Political science students may choose from a rich assortment of domestic and international off-campus study opportunities, some during Interim and others lasting a semester or more.
 See the International and Off-Campus Studies section of this catalog.
 They can also arrange for credited internships in a wide variety of settings, from law offices and campaign organizations to the national or state legislature.
 Further information on internships, Interim off-campus course offerings, and other special programs such as the Washington Semester and international programs with political science credit, is available in the department or from the Office of International and Off-Campus Studies.